Transformation

 ~~~

-If these Bible verses about not complaining blessed you, I invite you to explore our devotional books and free library of eBooks below.
+If these Bible verses about speaking positive words blessed you, I invite you to explore our devotional books and free library of eBooks below.
 Be blessed as you draw near to God!

 Calling All Parents and Grandparents!